 Key signatures simplify notation by allowing the composer to specify a default value for notes without having to write an “accidental” (explicit sharp or a flat symbol) in front of each note.
 For example, in the following illustration, the second and last notes are played as F# because the key signature indicates this with a single sharp on the F line:

 If the key signature had been omitted, then the composer would need to use a separate sharp in front of each note to represent the same note values:

 Key signatures reduce the amount of symbols that performers have to read and interpret while playing at tempo.

 The following illustration shows all of the key signatures and the corresponding number of sharps or flats that defines each key.

-An “accidental” is a sharp of flat symbol written in front of a note.
-Its purpose is to override the value specified by the key signature for the rest of the measure.
+An “accidental” is a symbol for a sharp or a flat written in front of a note.
+Its purpose is to temporarily modify the note value specified by the key signature for the rest of the measure.